Warm Brussels Sprouts Salad - lightly sauteed Brussels sprouts and shallots paired with bacon, cashews, and a delicious orange vinaigrette.

-This warm salad is no exception – not only is there bacon in the salad, but the bacon drippings are used to saute the Brussels sprouts.
+This warm salad is no exception - not only is there bacon in the salad but the bacon drippings are used to saute the Brussels sprouts.
 YUM!
 I could stop right there and eat the sprouts just like that.
-But, a salad is all about a variety of flavor and texture, and this salad doesn’t disappoint.
+But, a salad is all about a variety of flavors and textures, and this salad doesn't disappoint.

 - Brussels sprouts - slice thin by hand or use a food processor fitted with the slicing attachment.

 - shallots - sweeter and milder than onions, shallots do not overpower the other flavors in this dish.

 - bacon - both bacon and pancetta work great in this salad.
 The saltiness goes perfectly with Brussels sprouts.

 - cashews - I added honey-roasted cashews for a touch of salty sweetness.
 Pecans or pistachios are also great options.

 - orange dressing - the juice of an orange is combined with maple syrup, apple cider vinegar, Dijon mustard, and oil for a light and bright dressing.

 - parmesan cheese - a touch of parm for garnish pairs well with the bacon and Brussels sprouts and balances the sweet, citrus dressing.

 How to make